Close

 It is important to note here that the regular annuity payout will depend on the amount that you have invested over the years and the interest rate set by the government.
 You can also determine the annuity amount using an annuity calculator and plan your post-retirement expenses accordingly.

-To buy an annuity from NPS, you first need to exit the NPS, which means officially closing your pension account.
+The first requirement to purchase an annuity from NPS is that you must formally close your pension account.
 Depending on your exit type (retirement, early exit, or death), a part of your savings must be used to buy an annuity.

-Here is how it works in simple steps:
+This is how it works in the simple steps:

 The final annuity amount depends on market returns and the plan you select.